Treasurer of Pennsylvania: Pennsylvania Treasury Department

 As the name "Treasury" suggests, the department's paramount responsibility is safeguarding and managing the state's financial assets, but Pennsylvania's constitution and statutes place additional specific responsibilities on the office.

 Taxes and other sources of revenue collected by the state are deposited with the Treasury.
 The department uses that money to make payments on behalf of state government, including payroll for state employees and charges incurred by government agencies.
 Before issuing payments, Treasury's Bureau of Fiscal Review must carefully examine invoices to make certain the charges are lawful and correct.

 While managing cash flow to ensure that enough money is on hand to meet financial obligations, Treasury also places funds in widely diversified short-term and long-term investments to earn income for state taxpayers.
 It also holds and/or invests funds for other government agencies, such as the state pension boards.
 As of 2014, Treasury is custodian of approximately $100 billion in public assets.

 PA 529 College Savings Program

 The PA 529 College Savings Program gives families a tax-advantaged way to make college possible for their children.

 Unclaimed property

 Treasury's Unclaimed Property Bureau works to reunite more than $2 billion in lost, forgotten and abandoned property with its rightful owners.
 Since 2009, Treasury has collected $1.134 billion in abandoned property and returned $518 million back to the rightful owners, netting $616 million for the state General Fund budget.

 INVEST

+The Pennsylvania Treasury's cylindrical vault was designed by Frederick S. Holmes and built by the York Safe & Lock Co. in 1940.
+Only three cylindrical vaults are known to exist.

 The INVEST program helps local governments and nonprofits invest their money with flexibility, security, and confidence.
 INVEST uses Treasury's professional investment expertise, minus the high costs of other investment programs.
 With less money spent on management fees, more money is spent on Pennsylvania's communities.